The Late Monsieur Gallet: Publication history

+Monsieur Gallet, décédé was first published in 1931 in Paris by Fayard.
+The novel was the first featuring Inspector Maigret of the Paris judicial police to be published in book form.
+(Pietr the Latvian had been serialised the year before in the magazine Ric et Rac.)
 The book has been translated three times into English: in 1932 by Anthony Abbot as The Death of Monsieur Gallet, in 1963 as Maigret Stonewalled by Margaret Marshall, and in 2013 by Anthea Bell as The Late Monsieur Gallet.

 Adaptations

 The novel has been adapted three times for film and television: in English in 1960 as A Man of Quality, with Rupert Davies in the main role; in French in 1956 as Monsieur Gallet, décédé, directed by Jean Faucher with Henri Norbert in the main role; and in French in 1987 as Monsieur Gallet, décédé, directed by Jean-Marie Coldefy with Jean Richard in the lead role.